-- Senior adults diagnosed with early stage typical Alzheimer's Disease
+- Senior female and male adults diagnosed with early stage typical Alzheimer's Disease

-- Senior adults diagnosed with early stage Frontotemporal Dementia / Progressive Primary Aphasia, all variants
+- Senior female and male adults diagnosed with early stage Frontotemporal Dementia / Primary Progressive Aphasia, all variants

-- Senior adults diagnosed with early stage Posterior Cortical Atrophy
+- Senior female and male adults diagnosed with early stage Posterior Cortical Atrophy

 How long does it take?